AnggaR96s/Reforestation/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## Why did the house go to the doctor?
+It was having window panes.